felangel/bloc/docs/zh-cn/flutterweathertutorial.md

 For the current application, we will have 4 possible states:

-- `WeatherEmpty` - our initial state which will have no weather data because the user has not yet selected a city
+- `WeatherInitial` - our initial state which will have no weather data because the user has not yet selected a city
-- `WeatherLoading` - a state which will occur while we are fetching the weather for a given city
+- `WeatherLoadInProgress` - a state which will occur while we are fetching the weather for a given city
-- `WeatherLoaded` - a state which will occur if we were able to successfully fetch weather for a given city.
+- `WeatherLoadSuccess` - a state which will occur if we were able to successfully fetch weather for a given city.
-- `WeatherError` - a state which will occur if we were unable to fetch weather for a given city.
+- `WeatherLoadFailure` - a state which will occur if we were unable to fetch weather for a given city.

 We can represent these states like so: